realA10001986/Time-Circuits-Display/README.md

 ## Count-down timer

 The firmware features a simple count-down timer.
-This timer can count down from max 99 minutes and plays a sound upon expiry.
+This timer can count down from max 99 minutes and plays a sound upon expiration.

 - To set the timer to MM minutes, type 44MM and press ENTER.
 A single-digit number of minutes must be preceded by 0.
 - To cancel a running timer, type 440 and press ENTER.